-For the nine months ended September 30, 2019, the Company had a net loss of \$474,607.
-The Company will need to raise additional capital by way of an offering of equity securities, an offering of debt securities, or by obtaining financing through a bank or other entity.
+As at December 31, 2019, the Company had accumulated a deficit of over \$11 million.
+The Company will need to raise additional capital by way of offerings of equity securities and/or debt securities, or by obtaining financing through a financial institution.
 The Company has not established a limit as to the amount of debt it may incur nor has it adopted a ratio of its equity to debt allowance.
 If the Company needs to obtain additional financing, there is no assurance that financing will be available from any source, that it will be available on terms acceptable to the Company, or that any future offering of securities will be successful.
-If additional funds are raised through the issuance of equity securities, there may be a significant dilution in the value of the Company's outstanding Shares.
-The Company could suffer adverse consequences if it is unable to obtain additional capital which would cast substantial doubt on its ability to continue its operations and growth.
+The Company could suffer adverse consequences if it is unable to obtain the required capital which would cast substantial doubt on its ability to continue its operations.